How involved are your employees in the decision-making process for your business?

 Step 2: Make Giving Feedback Feel More Comfortable

-If you're just beginning to get your team members involved with process optimisation for the first time, they're bound to feel a little nervous.
+If you're just beginning to get your team members involved with process optimization for the first time, they're bound to feel a little nervous.

 Your employees won't have any evidence that you're going to respond to the feedback they give positively.
 They'll be looking for signs that they should feel free to say what they feel.